 The cabinet is equipped with factory-installed outside plant (OSP) distribution and feeder cables.
 Ribbon and stranded type cables with either dielectric or armored construction are available.
-The cable stubs are 100 feet in length.
+The cable stubs are 100, 200, or 350 feet in length.
 Cables with metallic strength members are fitted with grounding terminals which are connected to the grounding block with jumper cables.
-The specifications for the FDH 3000 432 termination cabinet are provided in Table 1.